orkitec/orkitec.github.io/_pages/about.md

 ## What orkitec is and what it is not?

-Most of what I do under the orkitec brand is in some way related to indie game development and an occasional app or service here and there.
-You can find more details about my projects [here](/portfolio/orkitec). orkitec is not my fulltime job since during the day I've built and co-manage the software localization company and platform [Applanga](/portfolio/mbaas-development/Applanga).
+Most of what happens under the orkitec brand is in some way related to indie game development and an occasional app or service here and there.
+You can find more details about [orkitec projects here](/portfolio/orkitec). orkitec is not my full time job since during the day I've built and co-manage the software localization platform and company [Applanga](/portfolio/mbaas-development/Applanga).

 ## What is this site about?